wp-plugins/wp-photo-sphere/readme.txt

 You can also choose different dimensions for each panorama using the attributes width and height.
 For example: `[sphere 42 width="200" height="400"]`.

-= Is it possible to autostart the panorama? =
+= Is it possible to autoload the panorama? =

-Since the version 1.1, you can specify, for each panorama, a special attribute: `autostart`.
+Since the version 1.1, you can specify, for each panorama, a special attribute: `autoload`.
 If you use this attribute, the panorama will start automatically after the page has loaded.
-This attribute doesn't require any value, for example:
+This attribute doesn't require any value, for
-`[sphere 42 autostart]` or `[sphere 42 width="300" height="150" autostart]`.
+example: `[sphere 42 autoload]` or `[sphere 42 width="300" height="150" autoload]`.

 == Screenshots ==